Last night the neighborhood owls were going crazy.

 Children run in terror while their parents can’t think

-of anything to do but film it on their phones.
+of anything to do but film it on their cell phones.

 By nightfall these strip malls will be crawling with orcs.